Reproduced with Permission © 2019 The Bureau of National Affairs, Inc.

 Lease accounting implementation isn’t going to happen overnight, but fortunately for private companies, there are many valuable lessons to be learned from public companies that navigated the new standard.
 Starting early, choosing the right vendor, and making sure you have the right team with the appropriate expertise can help you save time and money in the long run.

-Partner, Private Company Services, PwC US
+Private, Partner, PwC US